sudarshansudarshan/aicamp/Oceanverse.md

    </details><br>

-132.What is the relation between transpose and inverse of an invertible matrix?
+132.What is the relation between transpose and inverse of an orthogonal matrix?
    <details closed>
    <summary>Sol.</summary>